batlover420/hash-map/README.md

     | time, in ms, to clear all entries from a map containing n entries

+    Compiled w/ g++ -std=c++20 -o3 -DNDEBUG

     <Key, Value> pairs are of type <std::uint64_t, std::uint64_t>.

     All values obtained from lookups or iteration are immediately used to prevent the compiler from discarding the operation.

     CPU: 13th Gen Intel(R) Core(TM) i9-13900K (16+16) @ 5.80HGz